 The manual cutter is useful for most cuts, but does not guarantee high accuracy.
-For beveled tiles, you will have to use an electric cutter.

 Drilling for water intakes or drains should be done with electric drills, without striker, equipped with diamondtipped drill bits, properly cooled by water.

 For square holes manual cutter can also be used (installing a special tungsten carbide punch), but is always easier to use an electric cutter.